IJustReallyLikeSpecksOfDust/9CT-Task-1/99CT_Brech_Moject/pwobjwect dewewopment.md

 Upon detecting an object it needs to acquire, the robot should pick it up or otherwise control it's location.

-When able too, the robot should transport it's object to the location it started in, by carrying/pushing/etc-ing it.
+When able too, the robot should transport it's object to the location it started in, by carrying/pushing/otherwise moving it.

 ## Use Cases